Comparison

 |---|---|---|

-| Price | Free during early access | Generous free tier |
+| Price | Free for 3 briefs, then from €12 | Generous free tier |

 | Core format | Adaptive AI interview | Clean static form |

-| Follow-up on vague answers | Automatic, in the moment | None — accepts what is typed |
+| Follow-up on vague answers | Automatic, in the moment | None: accepts what is typed |

 | Output | Structured project brief | Raw responses to interpret |